 For further information about Erewash Tree Wardens contact firstname.lastname@example.org

-Other useful information can be found by visiting https://www.treecouncil.org.uk/
+Other useful information can be found on the Tree Council website.

 Trees with stories to tell

 One of the Council's Tree Wardens Pat Ancliff has created a walk leaflet about "Trees with stories to tell".
 The walk takes you around Risley and points out the most notable trees with a little history.
-You can download the leaflet here.
+Download the leaflet (PDF).